CBHS Health logo

 Getting glasses for the first time?

 If your optometrist has told you that you need to get glasses or contact lenses for the first time, you’re not alone.
-According to the Australian Bureau of Statistics 2017-2018 National Health Survey, 13 million Australians or 55% of the total population have one or more long-term eye conditions.
-The most common of these conditions include long-sightedness, short-sightedness, blurred vision and farsightedness.
+According to a 2024 report from the Australian Institute of Health and Welfare, an estimated 56.7% of Australians (14.4 million) had at least one long-term eye condition.
+The most common conditions include long-sightedness, short-sightedness and astigmatism.

 What to consider when buying prescription glasses

-The frames of glasses can be made from a range of materials including plastic, metal, stainless steel and titanium.
-Titanium are usually the most expensive type of frames and are lightweight and durable.
-If you’re after a good quality pair of glasses, it’s not necessary to go for designer frames as this doesn’t always guarantee they will last.
+The frames can be made from a range of materials including plastic, metal, stainless steel and titanium.
+Titanium frames are usually the most expensive and are lightweight and durable.
+You may gravitate to designer options, however rest assured there are plenty of non-designer options that are well-priced and offer good quality.
+More expensive doesn't necessarily mean better!

 Types of lenses

-There are many different types of lenses available including:
+There are many different types of lenses available:

 It’s always a good idea to ask your optometrist for advice and to remember that buying the most expensive glasses doesn’t always mean they’re going to be the best quality.